panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }, [object]);
 ```

-Try to avoid using objects as dependencies directly, and stick to use a specific property only (the end result should be a primitive value):
+Avoid using objects as dependencies, but stick to use a specific property only (the end result should be a primitive value):

 ```javascript
 useEffect(() => {